MichalStrzelczyk/api-template/README.md

 ---
 ##### LIMIT

-The limit parameter is a second basic param necessary for the pagination and gives us an information about how many results we want to have in response data.
+The limit parameter is a second basic param necessary for the pagination which gives us an information how many results we receive in response data.
 The limit should always has an integer type.
 In the configuration route file, you can define minimum and maximum criteria for limit.

 An example configuration in a json route file: